fuzzylogicxx/fuzzylogic/posts/theming-based-on-user-color-scheme-preference.md

 - Firefox and iOS Safari are a little problematic in their support for the technologies involved, leading to writing a few hacky workarounds.

 For the combined reasons above I’m sticking with manually defined colours for now (however I have [a pull request](https://github.com/fuzzylogicxx/fuzzylogic/pull/33) I can revisit later if the mood takes).

+## What could I do better?

+With extra time, I might:

+- think more deeply about dark theme design, perhaps following some of the tips regarding shadows, depth and colour contrast in CSS Tricks’ [A complete guide to dark mode on the web](https://css-tricks.com/a-complete-guide-to-dark-mode-on-the-web/#design-considerations);
+- consider providing a [theme switcher control](https://mxb.dev/blog/color-theme-switcher/) to allow the user to choose the website theme they want regardless of the current OS appearance.
+(But I probably won’t; I’m not sure it’s necessary)

 ## References